ebi-uniprot/coding-guidelines/sprint_release.md

 4. Push the updated `main` to remote: `git push origin main`
 5. Tag a release, adding the list of implemented features and bug fixes (compiled in sprint review doc) ([see below](#tag-a-new-release))
 6. Tell everyone it's ready 🎉
+7. Delete stale branches upon confirmation from the team 🧹

 ## Details